 What happened n the interview was this: Berman had begun talking about Lenny Bruce in rather less than complimentary terms and, being a Lenny Bruce fan, I challenged him.
 Went something like this….

 Berman: I was in a club one night watching Lenny perform when a group of high school prom dates came in all dressed up for the evening.
 He saw them and said into the mic, ‘Hey, are you kids gonna FUCK tonight?'”
 He didn’t have to embarrass those kids like that….

 Filmfax: Didn’t anybody think to ask what a bunch of high schoolers were doing in an adult nightclub?

 Berman (angrily): Okay, I never met Lenny Bruce!
 What I said never happened.
-Turn of the tape recorder.
+Turn off the tape recorder.
 The interview is over!

 And so it went.
-I did indeed off the recorder but then I proceeded to try to calm him down and after several minutes it worked and we went back to the interview.
-At no time after that did he ask me to edit the interview, read it before publication or do or say anything that would censor what we discussed.
+I did indeed turn off the recorder but then I proceeded to try to calm him down.
+After several minutes it worked and we went back to the interview.
+At no time after that did he ask me to edit the interview, read it before publication, or do or say anything that would censor what we discussed.
 I took it upon myself to not put it in as I felt it effected the great stuff he was telling me otherwise.
-I mention it now only to show how, like all of us, human the man was and the respect I had for his life and work.
+I mention it now only to show, like all of us, how human the man was and the respect I had for his life and work.
 Rest in peace, Mr. Berman.
 Like Lenny Bruce, you life and influence will always live on.

 [Original introduction when article was first posted followed by the interview]